patrick-nqh-bl/redux-marioplan/README.md

 This is a react-redux-firebase v2.x.x coding pattern and you probably have v3.x.x installed.

 * Failed to set waiting for Auth ready.
+* When you login with other account the profile initials not appear.